THE FOLLOWING ARE CLUBS AND ACTIVITIES AVAILABLE FOR STUDENTS HERE AT RIVER RIDGE.

 National Honor Society

-Activities include providing after-school tutoring two days a week.
-See Mrs. Hallwas for more information.
-You can DOWNLOAD THE APPLICATION HERE
+Activities include providing after-school tutoring among others.
+See Mr. Carlson for more information.

 Spanish Honor Society